typescript-language-server/typescript-language-server/README.md

 // Diagnostics code to be omitted when reporting diagnostics.
 // See https://github.com/microsoft/TypeScript/blob/master/src/compiler/diagnosticMessages.json for a full list of valid codes. diagnostics.ignoredCodes: number[];
+/**
+ * Enable/disable semantic checking of JavaScript files.
+Existing `jsconfig.json` or `tsconfig.json` files override this setting.
+ *
+ * @default false
+ */
+implicitProjectConfiguration.checkJs: boolean;
+/**
+ * Enable/disable `experimentalDecorators` in JavaScript files that are not part of a project.
+Existing `jsconfig.json` or `tsconfig.json` files override this setting.
+ *
+ * @default false
+ */
+implicitProjectConfiguration.experimentalDecorators: boolean;
+/**
+ * Sets the module system for the program.
+See more: https://www.typescriptlang.org/tsconfig#module.
+ *
+ * @default 'ESNext'
+ */
+implicitProjectConfiguration.module: string;
+/**
+ * Enable/disable [strict function types](https://www.typescriptlang.org/tsconfig#strictFunctionTypes) in JavaScript and TypeScript files that are not part of a project.
+Existing `jsconfig.json` or `tsconfig.json` files override this setting.
+ *
+ * @default true
+ */
+implicitProjectConfiguration.strictFunctionTypes: boolean;
+/**
+ * Enable/disable [strict null checks](https://www.typescriptlang.org/tsconfig#strictNullChecks) in JavaScript and TypeScript files that are not part of a project.
+Existing `jsconfig.json` or `tsconfig.json` files override this setting.
+ *
+ * @default true
+ */
+implicitProjectConfiguration.strictNullChecks: boolean;
+/**
+ * Set target JavaScript language version for emitted JavaScript and include library declarations.
+See more: https://www.typescriptlang.org/tsconfig#target.
+ *
+ * @default 'ES2020'
+ */
+implicitProjectConfiguration.target: string;
 ```

 ## Code actions on save